-Milk first passes into the evaporator, where about a third of it’s water is removed.
+Milk first passes into the evaporator, where about a third of its water is removed.
 During this process, the milk is pasteurised.
 The pasteurisation process reduces the bacteria content without heating the milk to the point that it is damaged.
 If you tried to heat the milk at home in a pan hot enough to accomplish this, you’d scorch the milk.

 The milk is then concentrated and dried in spray towers.
 In the spray drying process in our newest spray tower (Tower 5), the pasteurized and homogenized liquid is atomized in the spray chamber.
-The evaporated water is discharged through the exhaust air and the dry powder settles down in the spray dryer, from where it is discharged through a hygienic lock into an external flow bed.
-There the product is further dried, cooled, sieved and then conveyed to storage silos or directly to the BigBag packaging line.
+The evaporated water is discharged through the exhaust air, and the dry powder settles down in the spray dryer, from where it is discharged through a hygienic lock into an external flow bed.
+The product is further dried, cooled, sieved and then conveyed to storage silos or directly to the BigBag packaging line.

-The exhaust air from the spray dryer chamber still contains fine product residues, which are usually channelled and deposited in cyclones and filters.
+The exhaust air from the spray dryer chamber still contains fine product residues, usually channelled and deposited in cyclones and filters.
 There the fine product is carried out over locks and returned to the external flow bed.

 What does denaturalisation mean?